-Hirokazu Tanaka (田中 宏和) is a video game music composer who composed the soundtracks of many early games for Nintendo under the name Hip Tanaka, but has been largely inactive in game music since the mid-1990's.
+Hirokazu Tanaka (田中 宏和) (born December 13, 1957) is a video game music composer who composed the soundtracks of many early games for Nintendo under the name Hip Tanaka, but has been largely inactive in game music since the mid-1990's.
 He is currently the president of Creatures Inc., which makes the Pokémon trading card game.
 He's also composed much of the main themes and ending themes of the Pokémon anime series.

 - Pokémon (1998): Only the main theme songs and ending theme songs.

 - Balloon Fight (1984)

 - Duck Hunt (1984, along with Koji Kondo)

 - Dr. Mario (1990): "Fever" was the basis of a priceless parody song.

 - EarthBound (1994, along with Keiichi Suzuki)